 If you are going to nap in the middle of the day, be consistent and make a habit of napping every day.
 An irregular napping schedule might disrupt your internal body clock and nocturnal sleep pattern.
 Napping only on the weekends is like dieting or exercising only on the weekends to make up for a week of overeating and not exercising—it doesn’t work.

 Brief naps taken daily are far healthier than sleeping in or taking very long naps on the weekend.
 If you nap too long on Sunday afternoon to catch up from your week’s hectic schedule, you’ll have trouble getting to sleep that night.
-This shifts your biological clock, making it difficult to get up in time on Monday to start the new workweek.
+This shifts your biological clock, making it difficult to get up in time on Monday to start the new work week.

 You might have to work through your mid-afternoon period of drowsiness because there is no time or opportunity for a nap.
 After this you might feel increased alertness, especially if you’re doing something interesting.
 This is because your clock-alerting circadian rhythm has passed its low point and is beginning to rise again.
 However, don’t think this second wind means you’re not still prone to an unexpected sleep seizure.
 You haven’t repaid any previous sleep debt.
 If you start doing something sedentary, like driving a car or watching television, you could suddenly fall asleep.

 Late-afternoon napping isn’t healthy.
 It delays your falling asleep time in the evening and begins to shift your biological clock, making getting up in the morning a struggle.
 Senior citizens who have nocturnal insomnia should refrain from napping at all.
 It will only make things worse.
 Better to be exhausted in the evening and get a long, continuous nocturnal sleep.
+You might want to take a mid-afternoon nap but can’t seem to fall asleep.
+If that’s the case, don’t worry.
+Maybe you’re not overly sleep-deprived in the first place; or you might be too stressed or stimulated to nod off.
+Just the act of relaxing meditating or lying down with your eyes closed will be beneficial in restoring energy.